ruanbekker/ruanbekker.github.io/source/_posts/2019-02-12-concourse-tasks-and-inputs-tutorial.markdown

 succeeded
 ```

+The source code for this example can be found at [https://github.com/ruanbekker/concourse-tutorial/tree/master/03-task-scripts](https://github.com/ruanbekker/concourse-tutorial/tree/master/03-task-scripts)

 That's it for Task Inputs and Task Scripts on Concourse, please feel free to have a look at my other content about [Concourse](http://blog.ruanbekker.com/blog/categories/concourse/)